TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Database/UpgradeDataDefinition/Index.rst

 What this tool does is collating the information from all :file:`ext_tables.sql` files of active extensions (be they system or public) and compare it with the current database structure.
-It then proposes you to perform the necessary changes, grouped by type: creating new tables, adding new fields to existing tables, altering existing fields, dropping unused tables and fields.
+It then proposes to perform the necessary changes, grouped by type: creating new tables, adding new fields to existing tables, altering existing fields, dropping unused tables and fields.